codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 Codat supports versions 26, 27, 28, 29, and 30 of Sage 50c Accounts Standard & Professional for UK and Ireland.
 These are regularly updated to keep in line with Sage’s software lifecycle policy.

+Codat’s integration supports both the desktop and cloud versions of Sage 50.

 #### Can I link multiple Sage 50 accounts to my financial services provider using Codat?

 Yes, Codat allows you to connect multiple Sage 50 accounts, making it easier to manage various entities under one integration with your financial services provider.

-#### Does Codat support both desktop and cloud-based versions of Sage 50?

-Codat’s integration supports both the desktop and cloud versions of Sage 50.

 #### What setup is required to ensure my business data is synced properly?